-Lance Armstrong broke into the world of cycling and pop culture when he won the 1993 World Professional Road Race Championship in Oslo, Norway.63 With cycling star Greg LeMond retiring the following year, Lance's emergence came at the perfect time.64 Lance's arrogant, cold, and combative attitude brought a unique figure to the world of cycling.65 Though only given a twenty percent chance to live, Armstrong through numerous surgerv bouts prevailed of and due to testicular cancer.
+Lance Armstrong broke into the world of cycling and pop culture when he won the 1993 World Professional Road Race Championship in Oslo, Norway.
+With cycling star Greg LeMond retiring the following year, Lance's emergence came at the perfect time.
+Lance's arrogant, cold, and combative attitude brought a unique figure to the world of cycling.
+Though only given a twenty percent chance to live, Armstrong through numerous surgerv bouts prevailed of and due to testicular cancer.
 66 From chemotherapy there.
-Armstrong became an instant international sporting sensation on his way to winning an unprecedented seven consecutive Tour de France championships from 1999 to 2005.67 Armstrong also displayed his philanthropic nature with the inception of the Lance Armstrong Foundation (aka Livestrong), which provides support and education to cancer patients. including funding for research.68
+Armstrong became an instant international sporting sensation on his way to winning an unprecedented seven consecutive Tour de France championships from 1999 to 2005.
+Armstrong also displayed his philanthropic nature with the inception of the Lance Armstrong Foundation (aka Livestrong), which provides support and education to cancer patients. including funding for research.

-^{62.} Rosen, supra note 4, at 4.
+62. Rosen, supra note 4, at 4.

-^{63.} Lance Armstrong Doping History, supra note 52.
+63. Lance Armstrong Doping History, supra note 52.

 Despite consistently asserting denials and despite never having failed a drug test, Lance Armstrong's professional and personal career has been stained by doping allegations, most alleged use of r-EPO (recombinant particularly the erythropoietin) and EPO.
-However, Armstrong's image began to crack when it was revealed that he had consulted with Michele Ferrari, an Italian physiologist infamous for his drug support, who once compared the inherent risks of using r-EPO to that of drinking orange juice.69 Armstrong only decided to disclose his relationship with Ferrari when he learned a story about it would be published, and he claimed that he only consulted Ferrari because he wanted guidance on breaking the World Hour Record.70 Armstrong also claimed he never intended to conceal his relationship with Ferrari and that even numerous journalists were aware as well of the relationship, but no one has confirmed this.71
+However, Armstrong's image began to crack when it was revealed that he had consulted with Michele Ferrari, an Italian physiologist infamous for his drug support, who once compared the inherent risks of using r-EPO to that of drinking orange juice.
+Armstrong only decided to disclose his relationship with Ferrari when he learned a story about it would be published, and he claimed that he only consulted Ferrari because he wanted guidance on breaking the World Hour Record.
+Armstrong also claimed he never intended to conceal his relationship with Ferrari and that even numerous journalists were aware as well of the relationship, but no one has confirmed this.

-Greg LeMond, who had been a huge supporter of Armstrong to this point, expressed great disdain towards the allegations against Armstrong, saying that if he had, in fact, cheated, Armstrong's feat would be notorious for something closer to a fraud than a comeback.72 The allegations continued in 2004, when Armstrong announced he was immediately pursuing libel actions in London and Paris against the journalists and publishing companies whose articles presented strong suspicions from Armstrong's former teammates about his alleged doping.73 teammate and friend, Frankie Andreu, along with Andreu's wife, testified that "they heard Armstrong admit in a hospital room in 1996 that he had taken 'testosterone, EPO, human growth hormone, and corticoids.""75 However, Armstrong was able to fight this allegation when a third witness, apparently under enormous pressure from Armstrong and her employer (Oakley, one of Armstrong's sponsors), altered her previous statements that supported Andreus' testimony.
-76 Craig Nichols, M.D., testified that Armstrong never made such an admission, and that it would have been extremely odd for any doctor to ask this type of question given the circumstances.77 Nevertheless, the blame game continued when other oncologists disputed Dr. Nichols' claim, and "Armstrong's own attorney admitted doctors had questioned him about his past substance use; he admitted to no more than drinking an occasional beer."78
+Greg LeMond, who had been a huge supporter of Armstrong to this point, expressed great disdain towards the allegations against Armstrong, saying that if he had, in fact, cheated, Armstrong's feat would be notorious for something closer to a fraud than a comeback.
+The allegations continued in 2004, when Armstrong announced he was immediately pursuing libel actions in London and Paris against the journalists and publishing companies whose articles presented strong suspicions from Armstrong's former teammates about his alleged doping.

+Even with Armstrong's continual denials, he was not paid a large bonus due to him for having won a sixth straight Tour, largely because of the information in the French newspaper.
+In the course of suing for the amount, former teammate and friend, Frankie Andreu, along with Andreu's wife, testified that "they heard Armstrong admit in a hospital room in 1996 that he had taken 'testosterone, EPO, human growth hormone, and corticoids.""75 However, Armstrong was able to fight this allegation when a third witness, apparently under enormous pressure from Armstrong and her employer (Oakley, one of Armstrong's sponsors), altered her previous statements that supported Andreus' testimony.
+Craig Nichols, M.D., testified that Armstrong never made such an admission, and that it would have been extremely odd for any doctor to ask this type of question given the circumstances.
+Nevertheless, the blame game continued when other oncologists disputed Dr. Nichols' claim, and "Armstrong's own attorney admitted doctors had questioned him about his past substance use; he admitted to no more than drinking an occasional beer."78